 A rogue wave could also cause a cruise ship to tip over.
-This is a wave that is twice the size of surrounding waves that comes in another direction then the rest of the waves and winds in the area.
+This wave is twice the size of surrounding waves that comes in another direction than the rest of the waves and winds in the area.
 However, a rogue wave is an extremely rare occurrence.

-Because of this threat, cruise ships are outfitted with weather routing services which ensure that they avoid any potential rough weather or circumstances that might threaten its stability.
+Because of this threat, cruise ships are outfitted with weather routing services, ensuring that they avoid any potential rough weather or circumstances that might threaten their stability.

 To learn more about the ballasts cruise ships use to prevent rocking and tipping over, see the below video:

 Conclusion – How Do Cruise Ships Not Tip Over?

 Cruise ships do not tip over for several reasons: